Skip Ribbon Commands

 Interference

-This test is not approved by the FDA and is best used as an adjunct to existing clinical and pathologic information.
+This test is not approved by the US Food and Drug Administration, and it is best used as an adjunct to existing clinical and pathologic information.

 Useful For

-This test should not be used to track the progression of disease
+This test should not be used to track the progression of disease.

-The FISH panel includes testing for the following abnormalities using the FISH probes listed:
+If sufficient plasma cells are identified, the plasma cell high-risk FISH panel includes testing for the following abnormalities using the FISH probes listed:

-14q32 rearrangement, IGH break-apart
+t(14q32;var) or IGH rearrangement, IGH break-apart probe set

 Reference Range Information